Nature at Camp

 Microscopic Life - Campers use microscopes to study tiny pond organisms, releasing all invertebrates back into their habitat at the end.

-Campers will explore the wild areas of camp, using traps, lures, and trail cameras to find and identify local animals.
+While exploring a new trail of camp each day, campers will use traps, lures, and trail cameras to find and identify local animals.
 They will also create habitats for reptiles, amphibians, and insects, keeping some in the Creepy Crawly Room for the week.
+Along the way, campers will sample wild edibles, identity trees, dip their toes into cool spring water, climb boulders, and more.
+At the end of the week, campers have the opportunity to test their knowledge with our Junior Naturalist quiz.

 Snakes, Lizards, Frogs, & More - Campers will learn to identify common reptiles and amphibians found at camp.
 After an introduction to different species, they will hike through camp’s trails to search for snakes, lizards, frogs, and other creatures in their natural habitats.